ChameleonCloud/kolla-containers/README.md

 ## Building a container

-The supported services can be build using a `make` task suffixed with "-build".
+The supported services can be build using a `make` task and specifying a build profile with the `KOLLA_BUILD_PROFILE` environment variable.
+The value of this variable should have a corresponding directory in the root of this repository.
-For example:

 ```
 # Build container for Horizon
-make horizon-build
+KOLLA_BUILD_PROFILE=horizon make build

-# Build container for Nova Compute
+# Build containers for Nova
-make nova-compute-build
+KOLLA_BUILD_PROFILE=nova make build
 ```

 ### Building with local sources